keiaa-75/safepoint/README.md

 ## Development Properties

-This project requires a file named `src/main/resources/application-dev.properties` for local development.
+This project requires a `src/main/resources/application-dev.properties` file for local development.
 This file contains sensitive configuration (such as email credentials) and is excluded from version control.

 The [EmailService](src/main/java/com/keiaa/voiz/service/EmailService.java) uses mail-related properties to send a copy of a report's unique reference ID.
 The `admin.key` is used for authenticating users on the administrative website.